cardano-scaling/hydra/security/RFP.md

 * cardano node is fair and on the local machine (which is secure)
 * ...

+FIXME: these hypotheses should come straight from the specification.
+See section 6.1.2 of the paper for instance
+> Our protocol gives different security guarantees depending on the level of adversarial corruption.
+It provides correctness independently of both, the number of corrupted head parties and the network conditions.
+But the guarantee that the protocol makes progress (i.e., that new transactions get confirmed in the head) is only provided in the case that no head parties are corrupted and that the network conditions are good.

 Any discovery not compliant with one of these hypotheses would not be considered valid.
 We would accept recommandations about how to ensure this hypotheses on a running environment.